Home/Vegetables/Leek

 MythLeeks are just a type of onion.+

-RealityWhile leeks belong to the Allium family like onions, they have a distinct flavor and culinary uses.
+RealityWhile leeks belong to the Allium family like onions, they have a distinct flavor and texture.

 RealityLeeks are nutrient-dense, providing vitamins, minerals, and antioxidants beneficial for health.